joanorjiakoh/SQL-Datawarehouse-Project/README.md

 ## LICENSE
-This Project is license  under the [MIT LICENSE]_(LICENSE).
+This Project is license  under the [LICENSE](LICENSE)

 ## About me
-MY name is Joan Orjiakoh an aspiring data enginner and data analyst. this project is entirely with the guidance of data with baraa
+MY name is Joan Orjiakoh i am an aspiring data enginner and data analyst. this project is entirely with the guidance of data with baraa

-**